 Overview of the Coastal Walk

 The hike goes along the coast from Praia do Marinha to Praia de Vale Centeanes.
 It’s a distance of 3.7 miles making 7.4 miles roundtrip.
 For the most part, the hike is not too difficult (which is why many people just refer to it as a walk) although there are a few short sections that are steep or have a lot of stairs.
 I did the hike in tennis shoes, so don’t worry about any special equipment.
-The views are definitely worth it though.
+The views make it one of the best hikes in Portugal.

 The trail is well-marked, so you won’t need a map.
 You want to look for the yellow and red striped signs and follow the coast.
 The red line indicates you should go straight or need to make a turn.
 If you see a yellow and red “x” then you have gone the wrong way.